JeremyLemmel/Cybersecurity-Toolbox/tools/Wireshark.md

 Wireshark is the world’s most popular network protocol analyzer.
 It allows you to capture and interactively browse traffic running on a computer network in real time.

+Security professionals use Wireshark daily for:

+- Incident investigation and forensic analysis
+- Malware traffic and command-and-control (C2) detection
+- Validating and enriching SIEM/IDS alerts with ground-truth packet data
+- Troubleshooting network performance and connectivity issues
+- Learning and teaching how protocols actually behave on the wire

 ## Key Features
 - Deep inspection of hundreds of protocols
 - Powerful display filters